The Seventh Cup offers a new perspective on what quality in tea is

 - Only the best top parts (i.e. bud and two top leaves) picked, as they contain the most elegant aromas

-- truly care for the wellbeing of their employees by offering better salary and housing
+- truly care for the wellbeing of their employees by offering much better salary, housing, food and other extra perks

-- their farming practises are natural, supporting plant diversity and wildlife and makes the nature thrive
+- their farming practises are natural with no pesticides, supporting plant diversity and wildlife and makes the nature thrive

 A word from Petra Ahlman